Drive sales on autopilot with ecommerce-focused features

 A typical message looks like this:

 SMS charges by message length, and customers want information fast.
-Avoid adding marketing messages to transactional texts — save promotions for separate campaigns.
+Don’t add marketing messages to order updates — save promotions for separate campaigns.

 Flash sales and limited offers

 Monthly SMS promotions strike the right balance between staying visible and respecting boundaries.
-Send them during lunch breaks or between 5–7 PM when people actually read texts.
+Send these messages during lunch breaks or between 5 and 7 PM when people are most likely to read texts.

 The two-hour window works because SMS gets read immediately.
 Longer sales lose the urgency factor that makes SMS effective.
-Include opt-out language in every promotional text to meet compliance requirements.
+Include opt-out language in every promotional text to meet legal requirements.

 Abandoned cart texts